markfinger/unfort/README.md

  - Replacing webpack in development environments
  - Enabling a REPL-like experience for prototyping
  - Providing asset hot-swaps when hacking on non-JS systems

+> Note: this is both an experimental and personal project.
+The docs are intentionally high-level as changes are frequent and (often) breaking.
+You probably shouldn't use this unless you're happy to hack on stuff.

 ## Documentation